Guide

 Planning time in Australian primary schools: APT, RFF, DOTT, NIT and NCT, explained.

-The pre-publish timetable checklist: what to verify before staff see it.
+The pre-publish timetable checklist: what to check before staff see it.

 School timetable generator